Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/04ReproducibleResearchAndDataAnalysis.md

 [Goodman, Fanelli, & Ioannidis \(2016\)](https://doi.org/10/gc5sjs) note that in epidemiology, computational biology, economics, and clinical trials, reproducibility is often defined as:

-_the ability of a researcher to duplicate the results of a prior study using the same materials as were used by the original investigator.
-That is, a second researcher might use the same raw data to build the same analysis files and implement the same statistical analysis in an attempt to yield the same results._
+_"the ability of a researcher to duplicate the results of a prior study using the same materials as were used by the original investigator.
+That is, a second researcher might use the same raw data to build the same analysis files and implement the same statistical analysis in an attempt to yield the same results."_

 This is distinct from replicability:

-_which refers to the ability of a researcher to duplicate the results of a prior study if the same procedures are followed but new data are collected._
+_"which refers to the ability of a researcher to duplicate the results of a prior study if the same procedures are followed but new data are collected."_

 A simpler way of thinking about this might be that reproducibility is methods-oriented, whereas replicability is results-oriented.